-Shares Aegon N.V. (listed)
+Shares Aegon N.V. (listed stock)

 This item comprises common shares in Aegon N.V.
-The common shares are stated at fair market value.
+The common shares are valued at fair value.
 Changes in value are accounted for in the statement of income and expenditure.

 Movements in common shares (amounts x EUR 1,000)